History of chess engines: El Ajedrecista

 In 1912 Leonardo Torres Quevedo built the first real instance of a chess computer, an automaton named El Ajedrecista.
 Unlike the Mechanical Turk, El Ajedrecista was actually the first autonomous machine capable of playing chess.
 El Ajedrecista could play an endgame with white, in which white has a king and rook, while black only has a king.
 The machine was capable of checkmating the black king (played by a human) every time, and able to identify illegal moves.
-El Ajedrecista marked the first actual chess engine.
+El Ajedrecista marked the first actual chess engine and the first decision-making automaton.

 The beginning of chess computing (1940s–1950s)

 After World War II the invention of the computer spurred the development of chess engines.
 Two pioneers of the computer, Alan Turing and Claude Shannon would pick up an interest in computer chess.
 In 1950, Claude Shannon published a paper detailing a program that could potentially play chess against a human.
 One year later, Alan Turing created the first computer chess playing algorithm, yet the hardware at the time lacked in power.
 Turing tested his algorithm by hand, and although the algorithm itself was weak, Turing and Shannon had laid a foundation.

 In 1951 a close colleague of Turing, Dietrich Prinz, created and implemented a basic chess algorithm that was capable of solving mate in two.
 The algorithm ran on the Ferranti Mark 1, the first commercially available computer, and although lacking the power to play a full game it served as a proof of concept for chess computing.

 In 1957 an IBM engineer named Alex Bernstein created the world's first fully automated chess engine.
 The engine was built for the IBM 704 mainframe, and took around eight minutes per move.
 The computer was capable of playing an entire game.